quinnpatj/learning-gitlab/labs/snippets/README.md

 ## Create snippets

-- **To create a personal snippet**: On the [Snippets dashboard](https://gitlab.com/dashboard/snippets), select New snippet, or:
+- **To create a personal snippet**: On the [Snippets dashboard](https://git.nmlv.nml.com/dashboard/snippets), select New snippet, or:

 - **To create a project snippet**: Go to your project’s page.
-Select the plus icon (+), and then select **New snippet** from the **This project** section of the dropdown list.
+Select _**Snippets**_ from the left panel, and then click **New snippet** button.

 ## Lab:

-📋 Create a new snippet and make it public.
+📋 Create a new snippet and make it internal.
 Use the below html as the snippet content and once the snippet is created share it with your colleague

 ```html
 <!DOCTYPE html>